 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MazolaHeartHealth #CollectiveBias

-Last year, I shared this beautiful Seared Salmon with Baby Kale Quinotto and Warm Roasted Cherry Tomato Salad with you and last summer these delicious Grilled Vegetable Kabobs with Charmoula that both use Mazola Corn Oil.
+Last summer I shared these delicious Grilled Vegetable Kabobs with Charmoula that use Mazola Corn Oil.
 Here’s another delicious recipe I think you’re going to love that’s better for you all the way around!
 Chicken with Romesco Sauce and Saffron Cauliflower Rice.

 First, let me tell you about Mazola Corn Oil.
 I’m very familiar with Mazola Corn Oil because my mother used it.
 She trusted it because, living on a farm as we did, it came from something familiar–corn.

 Mazola Corn Oil is an all-purpose, cholesterol-free cooking oil that is a smart heart-healthy* choice for your family. *See Mazola.com for more information on the relationship between corn oil and heart health.
 It has a variety of uses include baking, grilling, sautéing, stir-frying or mixing up a marinade or dressing.

 Mazola Corn Oil has more cholesterol-blocking plant sterols than other cooking oils — four times more than olive oil and one and a half times more than canola oil.
 Clinical studies indicate that when consumed as part of a diet low in saturated fat and cholesterol, plant sterols can help reduce the absorption of cholesterol in your digestive system.
 A clinical study showed Mazola Corn Oil reduces cholesterol 2x more than extra virgin olive oil.